09:00 - 10:30

 - Communication Structures vs. Contextual Vocabulary of Shared Generic Terms

 This projected research focuses the analysis of correlations between (inter-)disciplinary communication structures and how they influence the linguistic context of (shared) generic terms.
 It is based on the assumption that there is a mutual influence between the linguistic context, the use of a specific conceptual vocabulary and the way knowledge is referenced and provided in scientific communication processes.
 Methodological it is planned to use a social network analysis based on blockmodeling for exploring the intrinsic structures of referencing on an institutional level.
 Quantitative text analysis will reveal comparing themes and contextual vocabulary used in these communication structures.
 The sample is chosen from the “web of science” database, crediting the ranking of journals from sociology and behavioural economy.
-The final results should foster and augment an interdisciplinary communication between economics and economy and therefore enhance the possibility of a mutual use of empirical data.
+The final results should foster and augment an interdisciplinary communication between economic science and sociology enhancing the possibility of a mutual use of empirical data.

 - Social Consequences of the Digital Transformation of Occupations